Wild Rice Harvest Bowls with Fig Balsamic Vinaigrette are full of healthy, fall-inspired ingredients. As delicious as they are gorgeous!

-Trips to the grocery store are almost too adorable to bear right now too.
+Trips to the grocery store are a treat right now, too.
 Sugar pumpkins, mini squash, and lumpy gourds greet us at almost every turn of the cart, begging me to take them home.
 Alas, I have no design sense and they’d just sit in an awkward pile on my table.

 One fall favorite I DO know what to do with though, is the abundance of squash sitting next to the wee pumpkins.
 Come to Mama, Wild Rice Harvest Bowls with Fig Balsamic Vinaigrette!